Haivision/srt/docs/CodingConventions.md

 variable suggests something that can only be implemented using just one kind of type, the marker can be skipped.
-However in most cases it isn't clear enough from the name, what type was used to implement it, or more in particular, what characteristics this function has because of both the type used to implement it and the way how it is being used in the code.
+However in most cases it isn't clear enough from the name, what type was used to implement it, or more in particular, what their characteristics of use are because of both the type used to implement it and the way how it is being used in the code.
 The goal of this rule is to help prevent misuse of a field due to used unit, relationship character, compatibility and needed translations to a different unit or character.

 Some detailed contentions:

-0. The general syntax for the field name is `[pfx][mk][name]`:
+0. The general syntax for the field name is `[pfx][mk][mkx][name]`:

 * pfx: Field prefix: `m_` for members, `s_` for static, `g_` for global
 * mk: The marker (can be also empty)
+* mkx: Optional extra marker for specific cases:
+   * for fields bound to socket options: `OPT_`
 * name: field name using `PascalCase`
+* Optional sufix `_[unit]`: designates a unit (in specific cases)

 1. Size: `m_zNumberElements`: `z` marker defines that the variable designates a size of a container or count of some finite elements